Slava0135/dogfood/README.md

 Each filesystem must have `teardown-<FSNAME>` script that accepts string/path of the directory with previously mounted filesystem, tearing it down so setup script can be run again.

-Right now, only scripts for `ext4` are provided, those can be used as reference.
+Right now, only scripts for `ext4` and `f2fs` are provided, those can be used as reference.

 ## Configuration